garywiz/pytracker/doc/source/pytracker.trackable.rst

 .. py:function:: pytracker.version() -> version string

    Returns the version of the trackable objects module.
-Currently returns an integer value ``1``.
+Returns the PyPI version number * 100.
+   So, version 1.03 is represented as an integer ``102``.